Interview question: What are your salary expectations?

 👉 Your goal is to control the conversation

 🧠 2.
-The Biggest Mistakes to Avoid
+Mistakes to Avoid when answering what is your salary expectation?

 Avoid these at all costs: